haraldar/Useful-Scripts/README.md

 ---

-#### bat2vbs.vbs
+#### wrap2vbs.vbs

 ---

 #### What is it.

-The program creates a VBS-file, that, when run, creates a BAT-file that contains raw, runnable BAT-code.
-The produced VBS-file can, if opted, run the BAT-file and/ or delete it.
+The program creates a VBS-file containing wrapped code, that when run creates a runnable and/ or deletable file that contains the unwrapped code.

 #### Why is it.